-CST does not offer new leases for on-campus housing for students.
-Students may speak with the admissions office for recommendations for housing in the Claremont and Westwood area.
+CST does not offer any housing for students.
+Students may speak with the admissions office for recommendations for housing in the greater Los Angeles area.

 STUDENT ON-CAMPUS EMPLOYMENT

 Currently enrolled CST students are eligible to apply for student employment positions on campus.
 Students may work no more than 20 hours total per week when school is in session.
 Students may hold a position for one school year without re-application, this includes Fall, Spring, and Summer sessions.
 For ease of managing positions, re-application periods will typically be held in the Fall.
 Students shall be required to execute a Confidentiality Agreement upon hire with CST.